Home > How to Navigate the Schengen Visa Proof of Funds Requirement

 Do I have to provide proof of income when applying for a Schengen visa?

-Not necessarily.
-While proof of income is often part of the documentation for a Schengen visa, officials need to see proof of funds.
+While proof of income is part of the documentation for Schengen visa applications, officials need to see proof of funds.
 If you are enjoying retirement or are unemployed, you can often supply bank statements to prove that you meet the necessary financial requirements.

-While the exact requirements vary from country to country, many Schengen countries request salary pay stubs or bank statements.
+While the exact requirements vary from country to country, Schengen countries could require salary pay stubs or bank statements.

 How do I show proof of funds for my Schengen visa application?